 I told Cindy a long time ago that I hadn’t been a nice guy before I met her and that I hadn’t been a very good boy.
 In fact, when I'd graduated from USM I'd basically swore off a lot of my old habits and started a new life, from scratch.
 I became a good boy, hard as that was to do, and in doing so I realized that being a good boy was really and I mean really overrated.
-I gave up the whiskey and bad girls and bar hopping and rowdy friends (all of which had moved away by then) and decided to try to make a good living by playing by the rules, dressing nice and trying to be normal.
+I gave up the whiskey and bad girls and bar hopping and rowdy friends (all of which had moved away by then) and decided to try to make a good living by playing by the rules, dressing nice and trying to be normal with a normal job.
 It was the most boring change I'd ever made in my life and ever since August 1992 I'd slowly been moving back towards being the bad boy, just a well tempered, well rounded bad boy.
 I felt a certain kinship with Ray Liota's character, Henry Hill, in the movie "Good Fellas", especially the last part of the movie where Henry Hill has to adapt to a normal life and he says "I'm an average nobody.
 I get to live the rest of my life like a schnook."

 Oh ...
 Cindy knew of some of my past ... some ... but the vast majority of it I just preferred to keep from her.
 I don’t know why, I guess I just didn’t want her to judge me by who I was before I met her, only by who I was after I’d met her.
 Part of this is because when I'd tell her that I wished I could go back in time and meet her years before I did, that I'd skip out on a couple of real losers and a lot of misery in my life, she was always quick to say "I probably wouldn't have dated you when you were in that part of your life."

 Cindy had glimpses of my life before her ... and she didn't like who I was or how I lived my life ... but it intrigued her nonetheless.